AccountForCommits/SlimeVR-Tracker-PicoW/README.md

   * Comment out `USE_6DOF` in `debug.h` for 9DoF mode.
   * Experimental support!

-Firmware can work with both ESP8266 and ESP32.
 Please edit `defines.h` and set your pinout properly according to how you connected the IMU.

 ## Sensor calibration